 Be consistent in your efforts and find what works best for your baby!

 When using the Five S’s, remember that you may need to cycle through this process several times until your baby calms down or even falls asleep!
-If your baby is becoming more upset or not calming down, stay calm and consistent.
+Stay calm and consistent if your baby is becoming more upset or not calming down.
 Know that eventually, your baby WILL stop crying.
 Some babies simply have a fussier disposition than others.